 We are united in our collective grief and trauma.
-Its important to acknowledge this experience and find space to talk about what is happening.
+It is important to acknowledge this experience and find space to talk about what is happening.
 Humans are wired to want to sift through all the information and find ways to adapt.
 Our survival mechanisms are working overtime trying to figure out what to do.
 When that process is obstructed, feelings of powerlessness can lead to anxiety and depression.
-It's vital to process, yet avoid focusing too much on where the road is leading.
+It's vital to process yet avoid focusing too much on where the road is leading.

 There are no answers during the difficult time, but I am here to provide a trained ear and a compassionate heart as we lean into the discomfort and ease into the hidden mystery of what is to come.